jonlawlor/rel/README.md

 ==============================
 [ANN] Relational Algebra

 rel is a relational algebra package for Go, available at https://github.com/jonlawlor/rel.
-It provides an ORM which can perform extensible query rewrite.
+It provides an ORM which can perform extensible query rewrite, and can perform relational operations both in native go and on source dbms's.
 Relations are implemented as pipelines of tuples that are transformed and composed to produce results through a channel using reflection.
 The package is currently experimental, interfaces are subject to change, and you should not use it for anything requiring even medium performance.

 quote:
 Relational queries are ideally suited to parallel execution; they consist of uniform operations applied to uniform streams of data.
 Each operator produces a new relation, so the operators can be composed into highly parallel dataflow graphs.
 By streaming the output of one operator into the input of another operator, the two operators can work in series giving pipelined parallelism.
 By partitioning the input data among multiple processors and memories, an operator can often be split into many independent operators each working on a part of the data.
 This partitioned data and execution gives partitioned parallelism.
 [1]